Incremental Generalized Category Discovery: Related Work

 \textbf{Benchmarking Category Discovery.} There are several common datasets used to evaluate category discovery methods.
 Earlier works~\cite{han2019learning,Han2020automatically} typically use standard image categorization datasets like CIFAR10/100~\cite{cifar} and ImageNet~\cite{imagenet} by creating artificial splits for discovery evaluation. \cite{zhao21novel} argue that more challenging fine-grained datasets like CUB~\cite{WahCUB_200_2011} are more suitable for evaluating discovery performance as the labeled and unlabeled categories share more visual similarity.
 Recently, the Semantic-Shift Benchmark (SSB)~\cite{vaze2022openset,vaze2022generalized} was proposed to better evaluate the task of detecting semantic novelty.
 SSB uses the existing CUB~\cite{WahCUB_200_2011}, Stanford Cars~\cite{cars}, and FGVC-Aircraft~\cite{fgvc_aircraft} datasets where the category splits are designed to have a clear `axes of semantic variation' as well as a coherent definition of categories in the labeled and unlabeled sets.

-Recent work in the incremental discovery setting~\cite{roy2022class,joseph2022novel,zhang2022grow} evaluate performance using artificial data splits on CIFAR-10/100~\cite{roy2022class,zhang2022grow,joseph2022novel}, TinyImageNet~\cite{roy2022class}, ImageNet~\cite{joseph2022novel}, or the fine-grained SSB datasets~\cite{zhang2022grow}.
-However, these artificial data splits may not reflect the real world performance of IGCD methods.
+Recent work in incremental discovery~\cite{roy2022class,joseph2022novel,zhang2022grow} evaluate performance using artificial data splits on CIFAR-10/100~\cite{roy2022class,zhang2022grow,joseph2022novel}, TinyImageNet~\cite{roy2022class}, ImageNet~\cite{joseph2022novel}, or the fine-grained SSB datasets~\cite{zhang2022grow}.
+However, these artificial data splits may not reflect the real-world performance of IGCD methods.
 For example, it has been shown that the category splits in the labeled dataset play an important role NCD performance~\cite{fei2022xcon}.
 To address this gap, we introduce a new `real-world' data split derived from the publicly available fine-grained iNaturalist species categorization dataset~\cite{van2021benchmarking}.
 We make it applicable to the incremental setting by leveraging metadata, such as the date and location of each observation.
 From this, we are able to better simulate real-world IGCD by creating data and category splits that mimic those that naturally arise over multiple time steps in the real-world.
+Note that the geographical domain shift has also been studied in GeoNet~\cite{kalluri2023gnet}, where the main task is unsupervised domain adaptation.
+Besides the task difference, our iNatIGCD dataset also contains $10\times$ more images, from more geographical locations, and fine-grained concepts that are challenging for category discovery.